By Aida B. del Rosario

 Historical Note:

-The Second Vatican Council was opened on October 11, 1962 by Pope John XX111 (after four years of planning since 1959).
+I thought it best to include the following note to show the inaccurate online news reports: The Second Vatican Council was opened on October 11, 1962 by Pope John XX111 (after four years of planning since 1959).
 There were four sessions.
 The last three sessions were in 1963 - 1965 presided by Pope Paul V1 ( following Pope John).The final session opened - September 14, 1965, and closed - December 8, 1965.
 Papa Manuel could have had the stroke after 1964 because that was the year I was married.

 Oldest Filipino Bishop Laid to Rest